 Like a pickle covered in maple syrup, pregnant women LOVE floating!
 There is even special positions you can float in that will help relieve all of the weight of the baby off of the mother’s body.
 If you are in your third trimester or have any concerns, please consult with your physician before coming in.

 Can I float if I just dyed my hair?

 While there is no guarantee that the salt won’t strip some color from your hair, we recommend that you check if the water running through your hair in the shower at home is fully clear.
-If there is still some color coming out you should wait a couple of more days/showers.
-Typically if you have 3 full wash throughs you should be fine to float.
+If there is still some color coming out, you should wait a couple of more days/showers.
+Typically after three full wash throughs you should be fine to float.